Super Therm® Frequently Asked Questions

 Yes it is!

-Super Therm® Energy Saving Cool Ceramic Coating was developed in 1989 and apart from having a very high 96.1% Total Solar Reflectance and very minimal energy transfer rate of just 0.070 W/m2/K it has the ultra rare validation of its integrity:
+Super Therm® Insulation Cool Ceramic Coating was developed in 1989 and apart from having a very high 96.1% Total Solar Reflectance and very minimal energy transfer rate of just 0.070 W/m2/K it has the ultra rare validation of its integrity:

 - NASA: Only ceramic solar heat block coating that was developed with NASA

-- DOE: Tested and verified by the Department of Energy at 3 locations that proved it created 20-50% energy savings
+- DOE: Tested and verified by the Department of Energy at 3 locations that proved it created 20-50% energy reduction

 - EPA: Tested by the EPA as safe

 - Corporations: Countless industry results globally including 9.3 million m2 in Japan

 Q: Where and how can I order